HamzaWahed/trees/README.md

 ```
 pip install requirements.txt
 ```
-Setup [GoLand](https://www.jetbrains.com/go/?var=1) or any other ide from Jetbrains.
+Setup [GoLand](https://www.jetbrains.com/go/?var=1) from Jetbrains or any other IDE.

 ## Benchmarking